Sport

 Sport in childhood.
 Association football, shown above, is a team sport which also provides opportunities to nurture physical fitness and social interaction skills.

 The 2005 London Marathon: running races, in their various specialties, represent the oldest and most traditional form of sport.

-Sport is a physical activity or game, often competitive and organized, that maintains or improves physical ability and skills.
+A sport is a physical activity or game, often competitive and organised, that maintains or improves physical ability and skills.
 Sport may provide enjoyment to participants and entertainment to spectators.
 The number of participants in a particular sport can vary from hundreds of people to a single individual.

+Physical activity is associated with various aspects of health and longevity.
+Higher levels of physical activity are associated with a lower risk of all-cause mortality and mortality from cardiovascular disease, ischemic stroke, and heart failure.
+Physical activity is also associated with reductions in symptoms of depression, anxiety, and psychological distress.
+In particular, aerobic exercise, yoga, and multimodal exercise have been found to be effective in reducing symptoms of postpartum depression.

 Sport competitions may use a team or single person format, and may be open, allowing a broad range of participants, or closed, restricting participation to specific groups or those invited.
 Competitions may allow a "tie" or "draw", in which there is no single winner; others provide tie-breaking methods to ensure there is only one winner.
 They also may be arranged in a tournament format, producing a champion.
 Many sports leagues make an annual champion by arranging games in a regular sports season, followed in some cases by playoffs.